redpesk-common/canbus-binding/README.md

 ## Abstract

-Low level CAN bus binder.
-Based upon OpenXC vi-firmware project.
+Low level CAN bus binder, based upon OpenXC vi-firmware project.

 Purpose of this project is to offer a low level binding to an AGL platform, idea remains the same than OpenXC project.

 It's meant to generate from a JSON file describing CAN messages and diagnostic message (OBD2 for now), a cpp file to integrate with the project.

 Once generated binding is built with it and result will be a widget file to install on an AGL target system.

 ![OpenXC_to_AGL][OpenXC_to_AGL]

 ## AGL CAN binding architecture proposal

-Bring CAN management into the AGL project is not simply could decode an print CAN messages, any dump tools can do that, Wireshark do that, CAN-utils do that.
+Bring CAN management into the AGL project is more than allowing decode and print CAN messages, lot of tools can do that (Wireshark, CAN-utils, ...).

 The goal is to provide a common API and abstraction to the CAN bus then you can bring some more high level functionnalities to the system.

 CAN binding will be separated in two parts:

 ![CAN_mapping][CAN_mapping]

-- High level one will be the binding from which others applications will connect to.
+- High level: Binding from which others applications will connect to.
 It will provides valuable access to the CAN bus by aggregate signals or providing new signals from several originals.
-By example, a signal exposing whether or not a door is open, no matter which one it is.
-Also, we can imagine an application which supervise if there is no one in the car but moving (1m, 2m ?) then it send an event to the application which will send a phone message to the owner to alert him of an unexpected behavior.
+For example, a signal exposing whether or not a door is open, no matter which one it is.
+Also, we can imagine an application which supervise if there is no one in the car but moving (1m, 2m ?) to alert the owner of an unexpected behavior.
+The high level binding will sends a single event representing that behavior to the application which in turn will send a phone message to.

-- The low level one will be one the bus to decode messages that transit and send event through **Application Framework** to the subscribers with human readable message.
-It will provide some basic access to the bus + some basic mathematical, statistical features (last_values, min, max, timestamps, averaging) as well as basic filter to get discerning signal only.
-This part are not implemented yet in the low level.
+- Low level: Decode messages that transit and send event through **Application Framework** to the subscribers with human readable message.
+It provides some basic access to the bus + some basic mathematical, statistical features (last_values, min, max, timestamps, averaging) as well as basic filter to get discerning signal only (This part are not implemented yet in the low level).

 ![Binding_architecture][CAN_bindings_communication]